If there is one expectation that you have when you decide where to entrust your finances, it is that your money is safe and secure.

 Today, being able to trust the institution that you choose is more important than ever.
 Much of the world has conformed to the online world we live in, from shopping or subscription services to–you guessed it–banking.

 It means you are going to want to know for sure that the institution handling your money has exceptional security measures in place to ensure that you can rest easy knowing that your money is in safe hands.

 So, what are credit unions doing to live up to these security standards?
 Let’s dive in.

 Have you ever had your phone stolen?
 It is nerve-wracking enough, so you should not have to worry about a stolen phone meaning stolen financial information as well.

 That’s why multi-factor authentication was created.

-Using a three-step authentication means that a stolen phone (or just a stolen password, for that matter) doesn’t mean your bank account or financial information is compromised, and has this has become an industry standard.
-How does it work?
+Using a three-step authentication means that a stolen phone (or just a stolen password, for that matter) doesn’t mean your bank account or financial information is compromised and this has become an industry standard.